vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ![Spark Cluster Diagram](https://raw.githubusercontent.com/fordesmith/PotentialFutureExposureAWSSpark/master/visualisations/cluster-overview.png).

 For the example here, the job completes in ~1 minute with 14 workers and ~2 minutes with 4 workers.
-In the first few runs the core NPV was only running on one node and the job took 30 minutes and as a result didn`t speed up when adding up to 30 worker nodes.
-I tweaked the python code to ensure it spread work across the cluster, but apart from that, I haven`t optimised the job, so you may be able to make it run faster.
+In the first few runs the core NPV was only running on one node and the job took 30 minutes (and as a result woud not speed up when adding further worker nodes).
+I tweaked the code to ensure the monte carlo simulations spread work across the cluster.
+Apart from that, I have not optimised the job, so you may be able to make it run faster.

 ## Creating the input files